Wolfy76700/Wolfy76700.github.io/rules_den.md

 - All characters are allowed
 - You can switch characters if you lost the previous game, however the winner cannot switch characters
 - You can change the order of your characters at any point during the set

+### Pocket Bravery

+- The tournament is played in a **First to 2** format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
+- All characters are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters

 ### Real Bout Fatal Fury 2: The Newcomers